ibportugal/mms142-groupk-2023.github.io/README.md

 Arkhipov, A. (2022, December 28). *Everything You Need to Know About Low-code VS No-code.*  TechMagic. https://www.techmagic.co/blog/low-code-vs-no-code/

-Bubble. (n.d.). _Bubble | Build Powerful Full-Stack Apps Without Code._ https://bubble.io/
+ _Bubble | Build Powerful Full-Stack Apps Without Code._ (n.d.).
+Bubble. https://bubble.io/

-Airdev. (n.d.). _What is Bubble.io?
-A guide to building a Bubble app for beginners._ https://www.airdev.co/post/what-is-bubble-beginners-guide-building-bubble-app
+_What is Bubble.io?
+A guide to building a Bubble app for beginners._ (n.d.)
+Airdev. https://www.airdev.co/post/what-is-bubble-beginners-guide-building-bubble-app

-LowCode Agency (2023). _What is Bubble.io?
-Your Guide to the Top No-Code Platform._ https://www.lowcode.agency/blog/bubble-io
+_What is Bubble.io?
+Your Guide to the Top No-Code Platform._ (2023).
+LowCode Agency. https://www.lowcode.agency/blog/bubble-io

 Carroll, N., Móráin, L., Garrett, D., & Jamnadass, A. (2021).
 The Importance of Citizen Development for Digital Transformation.
 Cutter IT Journal, 34, 5-9. https://www.researchgate.net/publication/350734831_The_Importance_of_Citizen_Development_for_Digital_Transformation